About Cloudflare Firewall Rules

 It is a simple concept, but like the Wireshark Display Filter language that inspired our own expression language, the Firewall Rules language is a powerful tool that allows organizations to rapidly adapt to a constantly evolving threat landscape.

-The Firewall Rules tab gives you a snapshot of recent activity and allows you to manage firewall rules in a single convenient location.
+The Rules List gives you a snapshot of recent activity and allows you to manage firewall rules in a single convenient location (see image below).

-Both the Create Firewall and Edit Firewall pages include the visual Expression Builder (outlined below, in orange), which is an excellent tool to start with.
+Both the Create Firewall and Edit Firewall panels include the visual Expression Builder (outlined below, in orange), which is an excellent tool to start with.

-Advanced users will appreciate the Expression Editor, which trades the visual simplicity of the builder for the power of the Cloudflare Firewall Rules language.
-It offers access to advanced features, such as grouping symbols, for constructing highly sophisticated, targeted rules.
+Advanced users will appreciate the Expression Editor (shown below), which trades the visual simplicity of the builder for the raw power of the .
+The editor also supports advanced features, such as grouping symbols, for constructing highly sophisticated, targeted rules.

 Cloudflare Firewall Rules is available to all customers.
-Keep in mind that the number of firewall rules you can have active on your account is based on your Cloudflare plan.
-The table below outlines the entitlements and features available with each plan.
+Keep in mind that the number of firewall rules you can have active on your account is based on your type of plan, as is support for the Log action and support for regular expressions.